List of fastest-grossing films: Fastest to $100 million

 The first movie to reach $100 million at the US and Canadian box office was The Sound of Music, during its initial 1965 release.
-More than 700 films have crossed this threshold since, over 100 of which just during their opening 7-days.
+More than 800 films have crossed this threshold since, over 80 of which just during their first 3 days of release.
 The list below is restricted to the fastest 10.

 Fastest to $150 million

 The first movie to reach $150 million at the US and Canadian box office was Gone with the Wind, during 1967 re-release.
-More than 300 films have crossed this threshold since, over 50 of which just in their opening 7-days.
+More than 400 films have crossed this threshold since, 30 of which just in their first 3 days of release.
 The list below is restricted to the fastest 10.

 Fastest to $200 million

 The first movie to reach this milestone was Jaws, on its 1976 re-release.
-More than 200 films have grossed over $200 million at the US and Canadian box office, 27 of which reached it in their first 7-days.
+More than 200 films have grossed over $200 million at the US and Canadian box office, 34 of which reached it in their first 7-days.
 The list below is restricted to the fastest 10.

 Fastest to $250 million

 The first movie to reach this milestone was Star Wars: Episode IV – A New Hope with its 1978 reissue.
-More than 100 films have grossed over $250 million at the US and Canadian box office, 11 of which did so in the first week.
+More than 100 films have grossed over $250 million at the US and Canadian box office, 14 of which did so in the first week.
 The list below is restricted to the fastest 10.